jhawksno/james-hawkins-codes/README.md

 ## To Do List

-* Add pagination to blog and blog posts
+* Add pagination to blog page and blog posts
 * Add social media links to footer